robbyjo/assoctool/README.md

   </tr>
   <tr>
     <td><tt>factors_list</tt> string</td>
     <td>A comma separated list of column names in phenotype file that should be treated as factors, rather than integers.
 By default, phenotype file will be loaded as data.frame.
 R usually guesses the data type for each column.
 If a column, say batch number, is entirely integer, then R will treat it as numeric.
 In regression equation, treating batch as numeric variable will be wrong.
 To override that behavior, you specify which columns should be treated as factors.
-In terms of R code, basically assoctool will iterate the list and apply as.factor function to each column.</td>
+In terms of R code, basically assoctool will iterate the list and apply <tt>as.factor</tt> function to each column.</td>
   </tr>
   <tr>
     <td>ADVANCED (For custom GDS format)</td>